osamaasifoak/osamaasifoak.github.io/README.md

 - Designed the database schema with the backend team.
 - Developed dynamic forms and implemented third-party APIs for Sumup for online payment integration.
 - Developed admin panel using Flutter web which includes (Role-based access, User management, Multiple tax modules, Payment modules, and, chatting system, etc.
-- Build their mobile app from scratch and deployed it to the marketplaces (Appstore & Playstore).
+- Build their mobile app from scratch and deploy it to the marketplaces (Appstore & Playstore).
 - Set up their server environment for the admin panel deployment.

 > ***Skills:*** Flutter, Flutter Web, Firestore, Provider, Dio, Figma, Database design, PDF generator